EpsilonSolutions/netscaler-command-reference/docs/basic/service/service.md

 <b>monThreshold</b>
 Minimum sum of weights of the monitors that are bound to this service.
 Used to determine whether to mark a service as UP or DOWN.
+Minimum value: 0
 Maximum value: 65535

 <b>weight</b>
 Weight to assign to the monitor-service binding.
 When a monitor is UP, the weight assigned to its binding with the service determines how much the monitor contributes toward keeping the health of the service above the value configured for the Monitor Threshold parameter.
 Minimum value: 1
 Maximum value: 100

+<b>monitorName</b>
+Name of the monitor bound to the specified service.

 <b>downStateFlush</b>
 Flush all active transactions associated with a service whose state transitions from UP to DOWN.
 Do not enable this option for applications that must complete their transactions.